gamescomputersplay/vocabulary-test/README.md

 German has some good CEFR aligned word lists (including one from Goethe institute) - however most of them are aligned with particular study coursebooks and do not go beyond B2.
 A combination of a few lists such lists + other frequency lists + one of the online dictionaries for translation were used.

-### French
+### French, Spanish, Italian and Portuguese

-This one was tough.
-First, I don't speak French.
-Second, I wasn't able tp find any good CEFR-align vocabulary lists for French.
-I ended up using french wikitionary as a base, with a few frequency list to rank then, then just cut into an appropriate size CEFR level.
+These were a little difficult.
+Cervantes Institute did some good job providing a list of things a Spanish speaker is expected to know at each level, but for the rest - I wasn't able tp find any good CEFR-align vocabulary lists for any of these languages.
+I ended up combining a few dictionaries, ranking the words by a frequency list and then just cutting the result into chunks of appropriate size for each CEFR level.

 ### Chinese

 Chinese language exam HSK has a perfect vocabulary list that I used without any modifications.
 Only concern is, HSK's 6 levels are not **really** correspond to CEFR.
 I am HSK4 and I am nowhere as confident as B2.
 Also it is only about 5.000 words in total.

-But I will ignore all this for this test.
+### Japanese

+For the Japanese I found a list of words for Japanese language exam JLPT.
+It looked somewhat similar to Chinese HSK, so I just went ahead and used it whole.
+I assume that should work fine, but I have no way to tell - I can't speak a word of it.

 ## Technical implementation